ccieblogger/netraven/docs/developer/development_log/feature-ui-dashboard-refinement/development_log.md

    - Added CSS for proper active link indicator (green icon highlight)
    - Updated border opacity for a more subtle appearance

+### 3.4 Tailwind Configuration Update
+1. Updated `frontend/tailwind.config.js` to define the custom color palette:
+   - Added specific blue colors (including #0D1321 for main background)
+   - Enhanced green colors for Jobs card and accents
+   - Updated purple colors for Credentials card
+   - Added descriptive comments for each color's purpose

 **Rationale:**
 - These changes bring the UI in line with the design in the screenshot
 - Using utility classes improves consistency across components
 - The color scheme now follows the intended design with rich blues, greens, and purples
 - The layout now properly emphasizes the dashboard cards and navigation
+- The Tailwind configuration ensures consistent color usage throughout the application